influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/influxdb-schema/measurements.md

 ## Parameters

 ### bucket
-The bucket from which to list measurements.
+Bucket to retrieve measurements from.

 _**Data type:** String_